-Patients (P) were cancer patients of any age with CIPN or receiving treatment with neurotoxic anticancer agents tested at different time-points (ie, before/after CIPN development and/or during CIPN worsening/improvement); the variable of Interest (I) was related to wearables, sensors, and other devices applied to detect and/or monitor the presence and/or changes in the signs or symptoms related to CIPN, that is, spatiotemporal parameters of gait and balance (eg. gait speed, area of ankle sway), and manual dexterity (eg, amplitude of the movement to remove pegs in the dominant hand), pain, paresthesia, sensory or motor symptoms, autonomic changes; the Context (Co) included home-based, laboratory, hospital, or outpatient clinic settings.
-Being aware that the number of studies on wearables and sensors was limited, we extended the search to devices for the assessment of CIPN18 that could be engineered into novel wearable/ portable systems and integrated with IoT/IoMT architectures to detect or remotely monitor CIPN symptoms and signs.
-However, for the purpose of this systematic review, we included the main devices, instruments, and systems that were tested to objectively assess the main features of CIPN and not any existing device that could be conceivably adapted to monitor CIPN remotely via IoT/IoMT.
+PICo model.
+Patients (P) were cancer patients of any age with CIPN or receiving treatment with neurotoxic anticancer agents tested at different timepoints (i.e., before/after CIPN development and/or during CIPN worsening/improvement); the variable of Interest (I) was related to wearables, sensors, and other devices applied to detect and/or monitor the presence and/or changes in the signs or symptoms related to CIPN, i.e., spatiotemporal parameters of gait and balance (e.g., gait speed, area of ankle sway), and manual dexterity (e.g., amplitude of the movement to remove pegs in the dominant hand), pain, paresthesia, sensory or motor symptoms, autonomic changes; the Context (Co) included home-based, laboratory, hospital or outpatient clinic settings.
+Being aware that the number of studies on wearables and sensors was limited, we extended the search to devices for the assessment of CIPN [18] that could be engineered into novel wearable/portable systems and integrated with IoT/IoMT architectures to detect or remotely monitor CIPN symptoms and signs.
+However, for the purpose of this systematic review, we included the main devices, instruments and systems that were tested to objectively assess the main features of CIPN, and not any existing device that could be conceivably adapted to monitor CIPN remotely via IoT/IoMT.